mia-care/documentation/docs/p4samd/handbook/verification.md

 #### Details

-In addition to the information displayed in the table, this tab shows:
+In addition to the information displayed in the table, the steps and phases of the test are shown in the **Description**.

-- **Description**: A paragraph describing the test.

 #### Traceability